Find out how many calories you burn while weeding to find out whether this task offers other positive results too.

 |215 Pounds (97 kg)||8 calories||114 calories||229 calories||343 calories||457 calories|

 Calories burned with weeding at different intensities

 No matter what activity, how intensely you do it will influence the number of calories you burn.

 In this table, you can see the results of weeding at different intensities for 30 minutes.

 Calories burned weeding vs other gardening tasks

-In the table below you can find estimations of calories burned with some of the most popular gardening tasks like mowing the lawn, shoveling dirt, raking leaves, etc. when doing the activity for 30 minutes.
+The table below includes estimations for 30 minutes of gardening tasks like mowing the lawn, shoveling dirt, raking leaves, etc.

 |Watering Lawn||55 calories||66 calories||76 calories|